Holonomy algebras of Einstein pseudo-Riemannian manifolds: Abstract

 \section{Abstract}

-A description of holonomy algebras of Einstein not Ricci-flat pseudo-Riemannian manifolds of arbitrary signature is given.
-As the illustration, the classification of the holonomy algebras of Einstein not Ricci-flat pseudo-Riemannian manifolds of signature $(2,n)$ is obtained.
+The holonomy algebras of Einstein not Ricci-flat pseudo-Riemannian manifolds of arbitrary signature are classified.
+As illustrating examples, the cases of Lorentzian manifolds, pseudo-Riemannian manifolds of signature $(2,n)$ and the para-quaternionic-K\"ahlerian manifolds with non-zero scalar curvature are considered.
+Einstein not Ricci-flat metrics of signature $(2,n)$ with all possible holonomy algebras are given.